 How to complain to a financial business

 If you’re concerned that Covid-19 will have an impact on your finances, speak to your insurer, bank or financial service provider first.
 If however you’re unhappy with what they say to you, you might be able to complain and, ultimately, we might be able to help.
 When you contact a financial business to complain, the business needs to give you their final response within eight weeks at the most, depending on what you’re complaining about.

 The impact of Covid-19, and the associated public health measures, mean that financial businesses are having to work differently.
 The industry regulator, the FCA, has set out its expectations for financial businesses’ complaint handling at this time, including what they should do in relation to handling and prioritising complaints.
 You can find the full detail of its statement on its website.

 We, too, are having to work differently.
 Although our phone lines are open and we are continuing to resolve complaints that have been referred to us, we expect that there will be an inevitable impact on how long things take.
-Particularly where we need to obtain information from businesses.
-We continue to engage with businesses where we can, to ensure that we can progress cases referred to us in a timely and efficient way.
-You can find out more about timescales for specific complaint types in the complaints we can help with section of our website.
+We continue to engage with financial businesses and are seeking progress cases referred to us in a timely and efficient way.
+You can find out more about timescales for specific complaint types in the complaints we can help with section.

 How to contact us

 Our phone lines are open between 9.00am and 5.00pm, but to help us keep our phones open for customers who have urgent queries, please contact us online instead, if you can.